US sees third measles-related death amid outbreaks

 A second school-age child who was hospitalized with measles is the third measles-related death in the U.S. since the virus started ripping through West Texas in late January.

-The child, a patient at UMC Health System in Lubbock, Texas, was unvaccinated and being treated for measles complications.
+The child died Thursday, according to state health officials.
+The child was 8 years old, according to a statement from Health Secretary Robert F. Kennedy Jr. A spokesperson for UMC Health System in Lubbock, Texas, confirmed the child was unvaccinated and being treated for measles complications.

 The U.S. now has more than double the number of measles cases it saw in all of 2024, with Texas reporting another large jump in cases and hospitalizations on Friday.
 Other states with active outbreaks — defined as three or more cases — include New Mexico, Kansas, Ohio and Oklahoma.
 The virus has been spreading in undervaccinated communities.